Krinkle/jquery-json/README.md

 $ npm test
 ```

-For it to pass in modern browsers, you have to enable the `disable_native`
+For it to pass in modern browsers, you have to enable the `disableNative`
 option from the QUnit toolbar.

 Also, before releasing.
 Make sure to test the minifed version as well, you can